Author: Kayleigh Brewer

 SPECU is working on creating embedded hyperspectral vision sensors that capture, on average, five times more detail than traditional cameras, including information invisible to the naked eye.

-Royce at Imperial is hub for start-ups, industry and academia to make, test and characterise materials, components and systems.
+Royce at Imperial is a hub for start-ups, industry and academia to make, test and characterise materials, components and systems.
 Start-ups and companies like SPECU can access our state-of-the-art Royce facilities, resources and expertise to drive innovation and development.

 Can you tell us more about your startup/company?